Australian team condemns 'suffering' behind Qatar World Cup

 "Over the last two years, we have been on a journey to understand and know more about the situation in Qatar," the players said in the video.

-"We are not experts, but we have listened to groups such as Amnesty, Fifa" and "most importantly, the migrant workers of Qatar".

-The players acknowledged reforms to improve working conditions but said these changes had been "inconsistent" and could be improved.
+The players acknowledged reforms to improve working conditions but said these changes had been "inconsistent".

-Football Australia also urged the oil-rich country to take a softer stance towards same-sex marriage, which is illegal in the country.
+Football Australia also urged the oil-rich country to take a softer stance towards same-sex relationships, which are illegal.

-"As the most multicultural, diverse and inclusive sport in our country, we believe everyone should be able to feel safe and be their true authentic selves."

-Denmark in September announced a special black playing kit -- the "colour of mourning" -- to recognise the migrant workers who have died in Qatar.

 Captains from a number of leading European countries, including England, France and Germany, will wear armbands in rainbow colours with the message "One Love" in an anti-discrimination campaign during the tournament.